smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Setting Data
-Of course, the ability to set these modules is the point of Remote Control.
+Of course, the ability to set these modules is the point of the remote control framework.
 Setting data is similar to getting it.
 Below is an example of setting `ClimateControlData`.

 @![iOS]
 ##### Objective-C